 About ATNS

-The Association for the Treatment of Neuroplastic Symptoms is a 501(c)(3) nonprofit organization with a mission to educate the public, patients, and practitioners about how to diagnose and treat neuroplastic pain and illness.
-Founded and led by volunteer medical and mental health practitioners, researchers and patient advocates, ATNS provides the information and tools needed to recognize and treat neuroplastic conditions; explains and promotes the latest scientific research; advocates for healthcare policies that support access to quality treatment; and empowers people to advance their own healing.
+The Association for the Treatment of Neuroplastic Symptoms is a 501(c)(3) nonprofit organization.
+Our mission is to educate the public, patients, and practitioners about diagnosis and treatment of neuroplasticity pain—also known as neuroplastic pain—and related illness and illness that affects over 50 million adult Americans.
+Founded and led by volunteer medical and mental health practitioners, researchers and patient advocates with decades of experience, ATNS provides the information and tools needed to recognize and treat neuroplastic conditions; explains and promotes the latest scientific research; advocates for healthcare policies that support access to quality treatment; and empowers people to advance their own healing.

 BOARD